 “I cannot think of another art experience that has bettered it” Jay Griffiths, author

 For the Birds : an immersive night time walk into a wild, avian landscape.
 A group show by artists Jony Easterby, Kathy Hinde, Mark Anderson, and Ulf Pedersen.
-Premiered at the stunning RSPB reserve Ynys-hir in mid Wales, during October 2014, and showcased at Otari Wilton’s Bush, Wellington for the New Zealand Festival in March 2016 and Brighton Festival and Durham Lumiere 2017 to huge audiences.
+Premiered at the stunning RSPB reserve Ynys-hir in mid Wales, during October 2014, and showcased at Otari Wilton’s Bush, Wellington for the New Zealand Festival in March 2016 followed by Brighton Festival in 2016; Durham Lumiere 2017 (returning to Durham in 2019 by popular request) and Milton Keynes International Festival in 2019, to huge audiences.